 Cousins get life terms in 1973 shotgun slayings of 2 girls

-In this Sept.
 20, 2016 file photo, Larry Don Patterson is arraigned on two counts of second-degree murder in Yuba County Superior Court, in Marysville, Calif.
+Patterson was sentenced, Thursday, J... .

 Comments